sbt/sbt-bundle/README.md

 configurationName    | The name of the directory of the additional configuration to use.
 Defaults to 'default' diskSpace            | The amount of disk space required to host an expanded bundle and configuration.
 Append the letter k or K to indicate kilobytes, or m or M to indicate megabytes.
 Required. endpoints            | Declares endpoints using an `Endpoint(protocol, bindPort, services)` structure.
 The default is `Map("web" -> Endpoint("http", services = Set(URI(s"http://:9000"))))` where the key is the `name` of this project.
 The "web" key is used to form a set of environment variables for your components.
-For example you will have a `WEB_BIND_PORT` in this example. executableScriptPath | The relative path of the executableScript within the bundle. memory               | The amount of memory required to run the bundle. nrOfCpus             | The number of cpus required to run the bundle (can be fractions thereby expressing a portion of CPU).
+For example you will have a `WEB_BIND_PORT` in this example. overrideEndpoints    | Overrides the endpoints settings key with new endpoints.
+This task should be used if the endpoints need to be specified programmatically.
+The default is None. executableScriptPath | The relative path of the executableScript within the bundle. memory               | The amount of memory required to run the bundle. nrOfCpus             | The number of cpus required to run the bundle (can be fractions thereby expressing a portion of CPU).
 Required.